dfinity/sol-rpc-canister/examples/basic_solana/README.md

 What this does:
 - `dfx start --clean --background` starts a local instance of the ICP blockchain.
-- `dfx deploy` deploys a wallet canister as well as a SOL RPC canister, both locally.
-The wallet canister interacts with the Solana Devnet via the local SOL RPC canister.
+- `dfx deploy` deploys a SOL wallet canister as well as a SOL RPC canister, both locally.
+The SOL wallet canister interacts with the Solana Devnet via the local SOL RPC canister.

 **NOTE:** If running this example locally, you will need to skip the `--ic` flag in all subsequent `dfx` commands.